Optimizely Configured Commerce can be configured in various ways to handle the computation of taxes:

 - Click the States finger tab.

 - Review the information in the Tax Information section.

 The Tax Information section contains the following applicable tax fields:

-B2B Commerce Cloud supports non-taxability at both the BillTo and ShipTo.
+Configured Commerce supports non-taxability at both the BillTo and ShipTo.
 If the BillTo is non-taxable, none of the ShipTo's will be taxed.
 If the BillTo is taxable and a given ShipTo is non-taxable, the non-tax status of the ship-to is honored.